prajotsurey/prajotsurey/README.md

 ### Hi there 👋.
 I'm Prajot.
-I am a Fullstack JavaScript Developer.
+I am a Fullstack Web Developer.
 I am currently looking for job opportunities.

 ### I have worked as a Software Engineer Intern for [Proficient Test Prep](https://www.proficienttestprep.com) where I worked on a [Django based quiz web application](https://quizly.proficienttestprep.com/).